superseriousbusiness/gotosocial/docs/advanced/metrics.md

 This will expose the metrics under the endpoint `/metrics`, protected with HTTP Basic Authentication.

-A following is an example how to configure a job in Prometheus `scrape_configs`:
+A following is an example how to configure a job for collecting the metrics in Prometheus `scrape_configs`:

 ```yaml
   - job_name: gotosocial